asclines/CPPS/README.md

 ## Disclaimer
 I do not claim ownership of the problems discussed here (they belong to their respective sites), nor will I allow solutions to problems in _on going competitions_.

+**These solutions may not be the best solutions!** Odds are, there are better solutions out there.
+If you see a way to improve the solution go ahead and either let me know, or do it yourself.
+Suggestions and improvements are always welcome!